mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 EOF
 ```

-- Apply the policy to Bucket and block public access
+- Apply the policy to the Bucket and block public access

 ```bash
 aws s3api put-bucket-policy \